tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 ##### Returns:

-  An `Output` that will hold the new value of this variable after the scattered subtraction has completed.
+  A `Tensor` that will hold the new value of this variable after the scattered subtraction has completed.

 ##### Raises: